 - 3.1.
-The appearance in public, most especially the professional genealogist's advertising, may not be misleading, incorrect or exaggerated. - 3.1.1.
-The brand or name, under which the professional genealogist appears in public, may not be misleading or exaggerated. - 3.1.2.
-The professional genealogist may not state, in written or oral form, anything that is known to be incorrect or unprovable. - 3.1.3.
-The professional genealogist may advertise publicly only for those research realms for which he fulfils the prerequisites according to no. 2 of these rules of conduct. - 3.2.
+The appearance in public, most especially the professional genealogist's advertising, may not be misleading, incorrect or exaggerated. - 3.2.1.
+The brand or name, under which the professional genealogist appears in public, may not be misleading or exaggerated. - 3.2.2.
+The professional genealogist may not state, in written or oral form, anything that is known to be incorrect or improvable. - 3.2.3.
+The professional genealogist may offer his services publicly only for those research realms, for which he fulfils the prerequisites according to no. 2 of these general guidelines. - 3.2.
 The professional genealogist must maintain his office in a regular manner.
-He is not obliged to have a specific commercial education. - 3.2.1.
-If the client asks so, the professional genealogist may use an advance deposit for private or commercial purposes only if the pertaining work already has been done or is in the process of being fulfilled. - 3.2.2.
-If any personal or financial interests affect the genealogist's impartiality to a client, the client has to be informed about this.
+He is not obliged to have a specific commercial or business education. - 3.2.1.
+It is recommended that the professional genealogist opens a business bank account. - 3.2.2.
+An individual record of incomings and outgoings should be kept separately for every client, unless a "package price" has been agreed upon. - 3.2.3.
+If the client insists, the professional genealogist may use an advance deposit for private or commercial purposes only if the pertaining work already has been done or is in the process of being fulfilled. - 3.2.4.
+If any personal or financial interests affect the genealogist's impartiality to a client, the client has to be informed about this. - 3.3.

-- 3.3.
 Professional genealogists are not obliged to provide rooms in order for clients to visit their office. - 3.4.
-If the professional genealogist does not own minimal genealogical publications in his own library, he may not charge the client with the time and costs necessary for consulting these publications elsewhere, but only the time for the consultation itself. - 3.5.
+The professional genealogist should have his own collection (library) of the standard works of genealogy. - 3.4.1.
+This is particularly true of the books of the historical auxiliary sciences, reference works for chronology and place-names. - 3.4.2.
+In addition the most important source-indexes or the standard works for the research realm offered by the professional genealogist, e.g. church book indexes, should, as far as this is possible, be part of his library. - 3.4.3.
+If the professional genealogist does not own the most basic genealogical publications in his own library, he may not charge the client with the time and costs necessary for consulting these publications elsewhere, but only the time for the consultation itself. - 3.5.
 The professional genealogist keeps the copyright for his research reports. - 3.5.1.
-The professional genealogist may use research results, for which he has been paid by a client, for himself or for third parties only as far as this use is covered by the agreement with the original client. - 3.5.2.
+The professional genealogist may use research results, for which he has been paid by a client, for himself or for third parties only as far as this use is covered by the agreement with the original client.

+- 3.5.2.
 If no agreement has been made, the professional genealogist may in any case use these results for further research or for building up his own files. - 3.5.3.
+The same rule applies to the publication of research results by the professional genealogist. - 3.5.4.
 After a client's death, the professional genealogist may use the research results freely and without limits, unless otherwise arranged with the client.